School for Public Health Research

 - considering local public health needs and evaluating innovative local practices with potential for wider population benefit.

-- The LiLaC collaboration between the University of Liverpool and the University of Lancaster
+- LiLaC – Research collaboration between the University of Liverpool and University of Lancaster

-The lead for each of these teams will form the new School Executive, and Professor Jon Nicholl, from the Universityof Sheffield, is the inaugural Director of the School.
+The lead for each of these teams are members of the School Executive and Professor Ashley Adamson, from the University of Newcastle upon Tyne, is the Director of the School.